ppouliot/ansible-drbd_virt_cluster/README.md

 ## Description

 This is for building, and configuring a traditional two node Linux highly available KVM virtualization cluster using the following technologies to provide a managed shared storage infrastructure and highly avaiable virtual machine instances.
+Currently this is a work in progress.
+Removing any comments an running the site.yml should in theory produce the a working cluster stack.
+Slight moficiations may apply.

   1. **DRBD** - Distributed Replicated Block Device.
 Each node is cross connected over a 10G (eno1) interface which is configured for a /30 subnet.
 This will be used as the primary interface for storage replication across the DRBD nodes.